Introduction

 A daily gratitude practice can shift your entire holiday experience.
 Gratitude softens stress, deepens connection, and brings more peace into your day.

 Pause for a moment each day to reflect on something you're grateful for no matter how big or small.
-You can refer to this blog on incorporating gratitude.
+You may want to refer to Gratitude Rituals for a Peaceful Season on incorporating gratitude.

 Final Thoughts